soilspectroscopy/ossl-imports/README.md

 -   Document import steps in the `README.Rmd` by producing four standard
     tables: soilsite, soillab, mir, and visnir.
 Follow this [example](dataset/CASSL);
--   Follow the table formats described in the example or summarised in [ossl\_level0\_names\_soilsite](out/ossl_level0_names_soilsite.csv), [ossl\_level0\_names\_soillab](out/ossl_level0_names_soillab.csv), [ossl\_level0\_names\_mir](out/ossl_level0_names_mir.csv), [ossl\_level0\_names\_soilsite](out/ossl_level0_names_visnir.csv);
+-   Follow the table formats described in the example or summarized in [ossl\_level0\_names\_soilsite](out/ossl_level0_names_soilsite.csv), [ossl\_level0\_names\_soillab](out/ossl_level0_names_soillab.csv), [ossl\_level0\_names\_mir](out/ossl_level0_names_mir.csv), [ossl\_level0\_names\_soilsite](out/ossl_level0_names_visnir.csv);
--   Make sure to run a quality analysis similiar to the other datasets.
+-   Make sure to run a quality analysis similar to the other datasets.
     This includes the assessment of the analytical, spatial, and spectral consistency;
--   We are currently running this task on an internal server, so you can host your dataset on a public repository (preferrably [Zenodo](https://zenodo.org/)) or share privately (not preferred,
+-   We are currently running this task on an internal server, so you can host your dataset on a public repository (preferably [Zenodo](https://zenodo.org/)) or share privately (not preferred,
     <soilspec4gg@woodwellclimate.org>) and provide your importing steps
     in this github repository.